flyingfish007/charm-vsm/README.md

 * You should install the juju by youself at first [juju](https://jujucharms.com/).

 ### Steps by Steps
-* log in as root, then create an account for juju to use.
+* login as root, then create an account for juju to use.
 ```sh
 # useradd -m -s /bin/bash testuser
 # passwd testuser